Quick Summary Hairstyles To Hide Female Pattern Baldness

 - Let twists set overnight or under a hood dryer.

-- Undo twists gently in the morning and fluff the roots with a pick or comb.
+- Undo twists gently in the morning, then fluff the roots with a comb or pick.

 You need to re-style your hair every few days to maintain volume.